Motivating and engaging staff

 5. Offer incentives

 A little competition between employees can be a good thing.
 It is important to take care to strike the right balance between results and company values.
-You can and should reward achievements such as top sales results or best attendance record, but they should not be excessive, and there should never be any hint of favouritism.
+You can and should reward achievements such as top sales results or best attendance record, by giving out awards for their accomplishments, but they should not be excessive, and there should never be any hint of favouritism.

 Incentives can also be linked to more specific objectives.
 Perhaps you are you trying to push a new menu item for takeaway this weekend?
 Tell your service staff that whoever manages to sell most will be rewarded.
 A gift voucher or a small cash prize should do the trick.

 6. Fair distribution of tips